TerrySimBar/NYC-Crime-Dashboard/README.md

 ---

-##### The "Violations" button is clicked and the page scrolls to the plotly bar graph
+##### The "Violations" button is clicked and the page scrolls to the Plotly bar graph
 <img src="server/static/images/cat_bar.png" width="1600">
 <br>
 <br>